Apply for OCI Card in the UK. Fast and Easy.

 - A current valid passport copy

-- Date of Naturalisation Certificate copy (Optional: Only required if you have changed to UK Citizenship)
+- Date of Naturalization Certificate copy (Optional: Only required if you have changed to UK Citizenship)

 - Proof of Indian origin issued by a competent Indian authority